nataraj2/WeakGravitationalLensing/README.md

 ![ES1](Images/ES1.png)
 ![ES2](Images/ES2.png)
 *Figure 3: The figures show the rays that intersect the point source for (a) perfect alignment, and shifted lens object with (b) xshift of 300 pc, (c) yshift of 300 pc, and (d) xshift and yshift of 100 pc.
-The perfect alignment produces a perfect Einstein ring. whereas shifting the lens position creates arcs.*
+The perfect alignment produces a perfect Einstein ring, whereas shifting the lens position creates arcs.*